jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

     export class PassengerDashboardModule {}
   </pre>

-- And we have a our component and create a `models` directory which contains our interfaces (which we should be exported!)
+- We create a new component and create a `models` directory which contains our interfaces (which we should be exported!)

   <pre>
     import { Component } from '@angular/core';